shivam-dev-ai/LandingAnimateWebsite/README.md

 # LandingAnimateWebsite

 A visually engaging website built with React.js featuring smooth, small-scale animations for an interactive user experience.
+This is my first React animated website focused on learning animations with React.js.
+The site is not responsive and uses Tailwind CSS for UI styling.
+Icons are from Remix Icon, and animations are powered by GSAP.

 This project uses **Vite** for fast development and **ESLint** rules for clean code quality.